 Cash in banks earns interest at floating rates based on daily bank deposit rates.
-Short-term investments are made for varying periods of between one and sixty days depending on the cash requirements of the Group, and earn interest at the prevailing short-term deposit rates (see Note 19).
+Short-term investments are made for varying periods of between one (1) and sixty (60) days depending on the cash requirements of the Group, and earn interest at the prevailing short-term deposit rates amounting to P83.8 million and P60.4 million in 2017 and 2016, respectively (see Note 19).